 Petroleum jelly before sunscreen

-Important to cover up on Holi
+Important to cover up on Holi - holi skin care tips

 "Make sure to wear clothes that cover you up as it will not just save you from the heat and sun damage but will also prevent the colour from directly staining your skin.
 Try to play with herbal organic colours as they are the easiest to get rid of and are less harsh on your skin as compared to commercially available Holi colours," Dr Bijlani adds.
 But if your skin is sensitive or acne-prone, it is best to avoid colours as it could easily cause irritation.
+There are more points on how to protect skin from Holi colours, read on.

 Shreedha Singh, Co-Founder of The Ayurveda Co.
 (TAC), which has recently launched easily removable herbal colours made of cornflour, rice powder, food colour and essential oil, says, “The powdered corn flour and rice powder are good for gently exfoliating the skin.
 Made with selective kitchen ingredients, these are gentle and 100 per cent natural."